Chhattisgarh HC Upholds Acquittal In 2010 Maoist Attack Case

-The Chhattisgarh High Court upheld the acquittal of all accused in the 2010 Tadmetla Maoist attack case, citing a lack of direct evidence and procedural lapses in the investigation of the deadly ambush.
+The Chhattisgarh High Court has upheld the acquittal of ten individuals accused in the deadly 2010 Tadmetla Maoist attack, citing critical flaws in evidence and investigation.

 Key Points

-- Chhattisgarh High Court upholds acquittal of 10 accused in the 2010 Tadmetla Maoist attack case.
+- Chhattisgarh High Court upholds acquittal of ten accused in the 2010 Tadmetla Maoist attack case due to lack of direct evidence.

-- The court cited a lack of direct evidence and significant procedural lapses in the police investigation.
+- The High Court cited procedural lapses and incomplete circumstantial proof in the investigation of the deadly Maoist ambush.

-- Seventy-six security personnel were killed in the deadly Maoist ambush in Tadmetla.
+- The court highlighted the failure to establish guilt beyond reasonable doubt, despite the gravity of the Maoist offence.

-- The High Court directed the state government to improve investigative standards and training for serious crimes.
+- The High Court directed the state government to improve investigative competence and adhere to legal procedures in future cases involving serious crimes.

+- The 2010 Tadmetla Maoist attack resulted in the deaths of 75 CRPF personnel and one state policeman.

 The headnote in the order said that "acquittal of accused in a mass attack on CRPF personnel upheld due to lack of direct evidence, incomplete circumstantial proof, procedural lapses in investigation, and failure to establish guilt beyond reasonable doubt, despite the gravity of the offence".